 The Eden Project is the world’s largest indoor rainforest, garnering cultural, archaeological and ecological stature due to its iconic cluster of giant biomes that house a diverse range of plant life gathered from across the globe.

 The small tidal island of St Michael’s Mount nestled just off the south coast near Penzance is an internationally recognised landmark.
-Boasting a Site of Special Scientific Interest, Area of Outstanding Natural Beauty (AONB) and oodles of intriguing history, envision exotic blooms clinging to ancient Cornish granite surrounding the quaintly cobbled village and striking castle.
+Boasting a Site of Special Scientific Interest, a National Landscape (formerly Area of Outstanding Natural Beauty) and oodles of intriguing history, envision exotic blooms clinging to ancient Cornish granite surrounding the quaintly cobbled village and striking castle.

 With the windswept, Atlantic-gazing destination of Lands End – Britain’s most westerly locus, and The Lizard – its most southerly point – both located in the far Penwith peninsula of Cornwall, the county’s sub-tropical, south western reaches unveil an unparalleled sense of natural space, geography and rich history.